Ryzhara/pygvas/HOWTO.md

 # Usage

 If you just need to convert back and forth so you can inspect/modify the JSON, then use the included utility files.
-The utilities also include examples of code for reading.
+See the [UTILITIES](documentation/utilities.md) documentation for more.

 * gvas2json.py
 * json2gvas.py
 * detect_gvas_format.py

 # Detailed Overview
+The utilities also include examples of code for de/serialization.
-See the [GVAS OVERVIEW](documentation/gvas_overview.md) file for a detailed overview of the library.
+See the [OVERVIEW](documentation/gvas_overview.md) documentation for a detailed overview of the library.

 See any of the very detailed files in the [DOCUMENTATION](documentation) directory for information overload.